 - to be straightforward, transparent and market-based; - to create proper incentives for our executive team to achieve corporate and individual performance objectives and maximize long-term stockholder value; and - to comply with sound corporate governance practices.

-Our executive compensation program consists primarily of base salary, annual cash incentive compensation opportunities and annual long-term equity incentive grants.
+Our executive compensation program consists of base salary, annual cash incentive compensation opportunities, annual long-term equity incentive grants and limited perquisites offered to all employees.

 Company Highlights